markus-roe/sharepoint/README.md

 ### `Request-UserChoice`

-Prompts the user to select an operation.
+Prompts the user to select an operation from a menu.

 ### `Request-LibraryName`

-Allows the user to select a SharePoint library.
+Provides a paginated selection view for choosing a SharePoint library.

 ### `Show-File-Versions`

-Displays all versions of all files in a specific library.
+Displays all versions of files in a selected library, with a formatted, easy-to-read layout.

 ### `Remove-Versions`

-Deletes versions of files based on a user-inputted number.
+Deletes versions of files, preserving only the latest N versions based on user input.

 ### `Confirm-And-RemoveVersions`

-Asks for confirmation before deleting versions.
+Asks for confirmation before executing the delete operation.

+### `Write-Log`

+Logs messages to a file.

+### `New-LogFile`

+Creates a new log file.

 ### `Initialize-MainProgram`

-Main function to start the script.
+Main function to start the script, initializes logging and invokes other functions based on user input.